 For more information about the Book Group, to RSVP for a meeting, and for directions for each meeting please contact Peggy Schaeffer or Ruth Heuer.
 Or go to our Google Group page and request to join to our group, so you’ll get announcements of all upcoming meetings.

-Lists of all the books we’ve read (about 140 titles, since 1994) are now available:
+An up-to-date list of all the books the book group has read (about 150 titles, since 1994) is available here.

 dates, books and hosts for 2018